Biomedical Science BSc (Hons) or MSci (Hons) – 2020 entry

 We offer a modular degree based on a structured programme of advanced study, which allows you to pursue the subjects essential to your particular degree, but at the same time offers you the opportunity to study other subjects of interest.

-During your first year, about a quarter of your time is spent in laboratory practicals.
-In your second year, this decreases to around a fifth of your time.
+During your first and second year, you will spend time in laboratory practicals.
 In your final year, you will conduct your own scientific research project, usually in one of our state-of-the-art research laboratories.

 Modules are assessed individually and credits are awarded for the successful completion of each one.
 Assessment takes place through a combination of examination and/or coursework, practical examinations and reports.
 Check individual module information to see full details at a module level.